Conjugacy problem in groups with quadratic Dehn function: The main S -machine M

 Again, $\mtt_3$ does not change the state letters, so each part of its hardware contains one letter.

-The transition rule $\theta(34)$ changes the state letters by their copies from Set $\mmm_{5,1}$ of $\mmm_5$.
+The transition rule $\theta(34)$ changes the state letters to their copies from Set $\mmm_{5,1}$ of $\mmm_5$.
 It locks all sectors except for the input sectors and the history sectors.
 The history sectors in admissible words from the domain of $\theta(34)$ have $Y$-letters from the left alphabets $X_{i,l}$ of the $S$-machine $\mmm_5$.

-{\bf Set $\mtt_4$} is a copy of the $S$-machine $\mmm_5$.
+Set {\bf $\mtt_4$} is a copy of the $S$-machine $\mmm_5$.
 The transition rule $\theta(45)$ locks all sectors except for history ones.
 The admissible words in the domain of $\theta(45)$ have no letters from right alphabets.

-{\bf Set $\mtt_5$.} The positive rules from $\mtt_5$ simultaneously erase the letters of the history sectors from the right of the state letter from ${\check R}_i$.
-That is, parts of the rules are of the form $r\to ra\iv $ where $r$ is a state letter from ${\check R}_i$, $a$ is a letter from the left alphabet of the history sector.
+Set {\bf $\mtt_5$.} The positive rules from $\mtt_5$ simultaneously erase the letters of the history sectors from the right of the state letter from ${\tilde R}_i$.
+That is, parts of the rules are of the form $r\to ra\iv $ where $r$ is a state letter from ${\tilde R}_i$, $a$ is a letter from the left alphabet of the history sector.

-Finally the accept rule $\theta_0$ from $\mmm$ can be applied when all the sectors are empty, so it locks all the sectors and changes the end state letters of $\mmm_5$ to the corresponding end state letters of $\mmm$.
-Thus the main $S$-machine $\mmm$ has unique accept configuration which we will denote by {S@$S$-machine!M@$\mmm$!W@$W_{ac}$, the accept word of $\mmm$} $W_{ac}$.
+Finally the accept rule $\theta_0$ (regarded as a transition rule) from $\mmm$ can be applied when all the sectors are empty, so it locks all the sectors and changes the end state letters of $\mmm_5$ to the corresponding end state letters of $\mmm$.
+Thus, the main $S$-machine $\mmm$ has unique accept configuration which we will denote by {S@$S$-machine!M@$\mmm$!W@$W_{ac}$, the accept word of $\mmm$} $W_{ac}$.

 For every $i=1,2,3,4$, we will sometimes denote $\theta(i,i+1)\iv$ by $\theta(i+1,i)$.